codu-code/codu/README.md

 - If you have any issues installing dependencies, check your node version against that defined in the `.nvmrc`.
 If you're using `nvm`, you can run `nvm use` before installing dependencies.

 5. Create a `.env` file and add the following variables.
-You can copy the contents of `.env.example` with `cat .env.example > .env`.
+You can copy the contents of `sample.env` with `cat sample.env > .env`.

 ```
 # This default value is if you run our local docker-compose.yml file to create the database.